PulpCattel/Spawn/README.md

 * [Requests](https://requests.readthedocs.io/en/master/) and [Pexpect](https://pexpect.readthedocs.io/en/stable/) modules.
 (If you are using Tails, both packages are already installed)

-* (Optional) If you want to see the ConJoin info, such as number of peers registered, denomination, timeout, exc... you need Tor installed.
+* (Optional) If you want to see the CoinJoin info, such as number of peers registered, denomination, timeout, exc... you need Tor installed.
 This is because the request to the backend API is done through Tor to the Onion Service.